-How can I check the character encoding information sent in the HTTP header of a web document?
+This article describes several ways to check the character encoding information sent in the HTTP header of a web document.

 It is important to clearly indicate the character encoding (charset) of a document served on the Web.
 Otherwise, a receiver may not correctly interpret the document.
 A Web browser, for example, may show random characters instead of readable text.
 One way of indicating the character encoding of a Web document is to put this information into the